-Annex M

-Monitoring and Governance for Projects with Grant Funding
+Annex M - Monitoring and Governance for Projects with Grant Funding

 Once a project has been awarded funding and a funding agreement has been signed, the project then moves into the delivery and monitoring phase.
 The Coast to Capital Investment Committee has the executive responsibility for overseeing project delivery including; considering project and programme status, monitoring and project risk assessments.
-Future projects and pipeline projects that go through the Gateway process, will be also be monitored through the IPO before reporting progress to the Investment Committee/Board.